graphery/grapper-doc/src/guide/in-depth/config/embebed.md

 # Embebed configuration

-Graphane allow defining the data visualization configuration into `<script type="config">` with formats CSV, JSON and JSON5.
+Grapper allow defining the data visualization configuration into `<script type="config">` with formats CSV, JSON and JSON5.

 <ClientOnly>